by Will Grumke November 10, 2021 5 min read

 You may or may not have noticed that alcohol doesn’t always have nutrition labels.
 This is because they are not FDA regulated, and are regulated by a separate agency.

 Alcohol is regulated by a federal agency called the Alcohol and Tobacco Tax and Trade Bureau.

 This federal agency does not require nutrition labels.
 Any nutrition labeling is completely up to the company and why you might see some companies boast about how “low calorie” they are, while others choose not to show it.

 If a product has a nutrition label, it will usually give you the calories, protein, carbs, and fats.

-However, if you do the math, there will typically be many calories unaccounted for.
-These calories are from the grams of alcohol, because they aren't required on the label.
+However, if you do the math, there will sometimes be calories unaccounted for.
+These calories are typically from the grams of alcohol, because they aren't required on the label.

 As for the drinks you get while you are out to eat, at a bar, or even at a sporting event ... how do you know what is in them?

 That is exactly where a tool like the 1st Phorm App comes in to play.